syntevo/blog/_posts/2024/2024-09-20-smartsynchronize-4-6-preview-2.md

   - "smartsynchronize"
 ---

-The first public build of **SmartSynchronize 4.6** is available for download.
+The second public build of **SmartSynchronize 4.6** is available for download.

 - [download](https://www.syntevo.com/smartsynchronize/preview)